discourse/service_skeleton/README.md

 > **NOTE**: The process environment can only be modified if you pass the real,
 > honest-to-goodness `ENV` object into `MyServiceClass.new(ENV)`.
 If you
-> provide a copy, or some other hash, that'll work *normally*, but if you have
+> provide a copy of `ENV`, or some other hash entirely, that'll work if you
+> don't have any sensitive variables declared, but the moment you declare a
+> sensitive variable, passing in any hash other than `ENV` will cause the
-> sensitive variables, the service will log an error and refuse to start.
-This
+> service to log an error and refuse to start.
+This avoids the problems of
-> avoids the problems of accidentally modifying global state if that would be
+> accidentally modifying global state if that would be potentially bad (we
-> potentially bad (we assume you copied `ENV` for a reason) without leaving a
+> assume you copied `ENV` for a reason) without leaving a gaping security hole
-> gaping security hole (sensitive data blindly passed into subprocesses that
-> you didn't expect).
+> (sensitive data blindly passed into subprocesses that you didn't expect).

-### Custom Configuration Class
+### Using a Custom Configuration Class

-Whilst we hope that `ServiceSkeleton::Config`  class will be useful in most situations, there are undoubtedly cases where the config management we provide won't be enough.
+Whilst we hope that {ServiceSkeleton::Config} will be useful in most situations, there are undoubtedly cases where the config management we provide won't be enough.
 In that case, you are encouraged to subclass `ServiceSkeleton::Config` and augment the standard interface with your own